daz4126/Nanny-State/README.md

 ## Quick Start

-If you want to dive right in, here's a Counter example that shows how easy is to build a NANNY STATE app:
+If you want to dive right in, here's a Counter example that shows how easy is to build a NANNY STATE app.
+Every app comprises of a View function and a State object:

 ```
 import Nanny from "nanny-state"